17 Aug Kitcheri

 1 tsp coriander powder

-Using either a pressure cooker (much faster) or a heavy-bottomed pot, heat the ghee on medium heat.
+Using either a pressure cooker (much faster) or a heavy-bottomed pot, heat the ghee or oil on medium heat.
 Ghee burns easily, so be careful.
 Sauté the mustard seeds and cumin seeds in the ghee until the seeds pop.
-Then add the drained mung dal, asafoetida powder, turmeric and salt.
+If omitting oil or ghee, dry fry the mustard and cumin seeds for a few minutes.
+In either case, then add the drained mung dal, asafoetida powder, turmeric and salt.
 Stir until the mix starts to stick to the bottom of the pan.
 Then add the rice, water, cumin powder, coriander powder and ginger.
 Stir well, making sure nothing is sticking to the bottom of the pressure cooker or pot.

 If you are using a pressure cooker, fasten the lid on and turn the heat to high, let full pressure build up.
-Once the pressure has built up, turn the heat low and let cook five minutes.
-Then take the cooker off the heat and let sit until there is no more pressure and you can safely open the lid.
+Once the pressure has built up to full pressure (that will vary depending on your pressure cooker.
+Be sure to carefully read your pressure cooker instructions), turn it off, and let sit until there is no more pressure and you can safely open the lid.

 If you’re using a regular pot, cover and bring it to a boil on high heat.
 Then turn the heat down and let it simmer until both the rice and dahl are mushy.